Incumbent (ecclesiastical): Official title

 The incumbent's official title might be that of rector, vicar, "curate-in-charge" or "perpetual curate".
 The difference between these titles is now largely historical.
 Originally, an incumbent was either a rector who received all the tithes or a vicar who received only the small tithes (see Impropriation).
 Curate-in-charge and perpetual curate were later legal terms to meet the case when new parishes were created or chapels of ease established which were not supported by tithes.

+In the Episcopal Church of the United States, a rector is usually the incumbent of a self-supporting church, while a Vicar is the incumbent of a church that requires financial subsidy from the diocese.

 Nomination and admission into office

 The future incumbent is either nominated by the ordinary (normally the diocesan bishop) or the patron who owns the advowson.
 Originally, the parish concerned had no legal voice in the matter, but modern legislation established the need for consultation to take place.

-The form of admission to office has two parts: the future incumbent is first authorised by the bishop to exercise the spiritual responsibilities (institution or collation - see below), the second puts him in possession of the "temporalities" (induction) which he receives at the hands of the archdeacon or his deputy.
+The form of admission to office has two parts: the future incumbent is first authorised by the bishop to exercise the spiritual responsibilities (institution or collation – see below), the second puts him in possession of the "temporalities" (induction) which he receives at the hands of the archdeacon or his deputy.
 The two actions are often combined into one ceremony and the canons require the bishop to use his best endeavour to perform the ceremony in the parish church.
 However, this is not legally essential.

 Collation and institution

-The difference between collation and institution resides in the fact that when a patron presents a cleric for institution the bishop may examine him and refuse on good grounds to proceed.
+The difference between collation and institution resides in the fact that when a patron presents a cleric for institution the bishop may examine the cleric and refuse on good grounds to proceed.
 A negative decision may be contested in the courts and the Gorham Controversy was a case in point.
-If the bishop himself has chosen the cleric, this is unnecessary and the legal formalities are different.
-The bishop admits the incumbent to the spiritualities of the benefice by reading a written instrument bearing his episcopal seal committing the care or "cure" of souls to the priest who kneels before him while this is done and holds the seal.
+If the bishop himself or herself has chosen the cleric, this is unnecessary and the legal formalities are different.
+The bishop admits the incumbent to the spiritualities of the benefice by reading a written instrument bearing his or her episcopal seal committing the care or "cure" of souls to the priest who kneels before him or her while this is done and holds the seal.